Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 This month I am promoting a DIY & Craft bundle, appropriately titled The Ultimate DIY Bundle.
 I am going to be honest, this is not for everyone and it is very craft oriented.
 Still, there are some fabulous DIY books and offers included.

 Although I am not allowed to disclose the exact contents, I can tell you that the Home and Garden items are fabulous.
 Hint hint, wink wink, there is an eBook from Sharon Peterson (www.simplycanning.com) that should be on everyone’s bookshelf.
-With a $12.95 retail value, this book alone makes the bundle worthwhile.
 But there is more, including books on DIY herbs, cleaning products, beauty products, saving money and more.

-All told, there are 85 eBooks and eCourses, plus over $118 worth of bonus products.
+All told, there are 85 eBooks and eCourses, plus bonus products.

 Just as side note.
 As I get older, I am becoming more interested in crafting.
 To me, it is relaxing and fun plus, I am gathering supplies so that of the SHTF, I have some fun activities ready to go on the back burner.

-I am pretty excited about the bundle and feel that it is a terrific value when you consider the price is less than $35 for everything.
+I am pretty excited about the bundle and feel that it is a terrific value.
 You can find a complete list here (click on “About the Bundle” at the top of the page, then select an option from the drop-down menu).

 Anyway, feel free to sign up and be notified with the bundle goes live.
 There is no obligation plus a 30 day money-back guarantee.
-You can’t loose.
+You can’t lose.

 THE FINAL WORD